open-toolchain/tekton-catalog/communication/README.md

 ## Usage
 The `sample` sub-directory contains an EventListener definition that you can include in your Tekton pipeline configuration to run an example of the `task-post-slack`

-1) Create a toolchain (or update a toolchain) to include:
+1) Create or update a toolchain so it includes:
+   - a Slack integration
    - the repository containing this tekton task
-   - a tekton pipeline definition
+   - a Tekton pipeline definition

    ![Toolchain overview](./sample/sample-toolchain-overview.png)